Wavemanrichard/books/README.md

 The website uses the ISBN to find the book cover using Open Library Covers API and returns it.

 Use npm i to install all packages, there's axios, ejs, body-parser, express and pg.

+You can get the program running by executing nodemon index.js in the terminal